Twins vs. Tigers Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will send Pablo Lopez (3-4) to the mound for his 16th start this season.
+- The Twins will hand the ball to Bailey Ober (4-4) for his 12th start of the season.

-- He has earned a quality start eight times in 15 starts this season.

-- Lopez has pitched five or more innings in six straight games and will look to extend that streak.
+- Ober has 11 starts in a row of five innings or more.

-- He has one appearance with no earned runs allowed in 15 chances this season.
+- He has two appearances with no earned runs allowed in 11 chances this season.

 |Opponent